sayantan-025/Project-15-UI-Design-Landing-Page/README.md

 - Learned to create background box for visual design.

+- Learn more about css grid.

-## This project took around 3.5 hours to complete.
+## This project took around 4.5 hours to complete and 3.5 hours to responsive.